 The biggest advantage that Google Chrome has over other browsers is the extensive library of extensions available on the Chrome Web Store.
 Of course, popular extensions are available for other browsers too, but the sheer number and the quality of extensions which are available for Chrome is unmatched.
-In fact, now you can even use Chrome extensions on Android devices, which is super cool.
+Now you can even use Chrome extensions on Android devices, which is super cool.
 That said, since the number of extensions available on the Chrome Web Store are so extensive, it is difficult to find out the best extensions which are really useful to a user.
-That’s the reason we have created this list of the best Google Chrome Extensions you should get in the year 2019:
+That’s the reason we have created this list of the best Google Chrome Extensions you should get in the year 2020.

 Best Google Chrome Extensions for 2020